Barrier-Certified Adaptive Reinforcement Learning with Applications to Brushbot Navigation: Experimental Results

 \subsubsection{Adaptive Action-value Function Approximation}

-We also compare a GP-based reinforcement learning (the GP SARSA), and a kernel adaptive filter for action-value function approximation.
+We also validate our action-value function approximation framework by employing a GP (i.e., the GP SARSA) and a kernel adaptive filter in the same RKHS.
 The parameter settings for the kernel adaptive filter are summarized in \reftab{sumparamsim}.
-Please refer to Appendix \ref{appemulti} for the notations which are not in the main text.
+Please refer to Appendix \ref{appemulti} for the notations that are not in the main text.
 Six Gaussian kernels with different scale parameters $\s$ are employed for the kernel adaptive filter (i.e., $M=6$.
 See also Appendix \ref{appemulti} for more detail about multikernel adaptive filter).
 For the GP SARSA, we employ a Gaussian kernel with scale parameter $3$, which achieved sufficiently good performance, and let the noise variance of the output be $10^{-6}$ (i.e., $\Sigma=10^{-6}I$.
 See Appendix \ref{appencomp}.).
 Other parameters are the same as those of the kernel adaptive filter.
 In addition, we also test the GP SARSA in another settings, where the kernel function is added in the first $600$ iterations (i.e., dimension of the parameter becomes $r=600$) and is not newly added after $600$ iterations.
 We call this as the GP SARSA 2 for convenience in this section.

-We employ an adaptive model learning for all of the three reinforcement learning approaches, and update policies every $1000$ iterations.
-For the comparison purpose, we do not reset learning even when the policy is updated.
-Random explorations by uniformly random control inputs are conducted for the first $200$ seconds corresponding to $10000$ iterations under the dynamics $\sigh^{*}:=[1;9.81;1/0.027]$, and the dynamics changes to $\sigh^{*}:=[1;11.81;0.9/0.027]$ (i.e., additional downward accelerations and degradations of batteries, for example) at time instant $n=2500$.
+We employ an adaptive model learning algorithm for all of the three reinforcement learning approaches, and update policies every $1000$ iterations.
+For the comparison purpose, we do not reset learning even when the policy is updated\footnote{Note the GP SARSA was originally designed for stationary agent dynamics.
+In this experiment, we call GP SARSA as a GP working in the RKHS $\H_{\psi^Q}$.}.
+Random explorations by uniformly random control inputs are conducted for the first $200$ seconds corresponding to $10000$ iterations under the dynamics $\sigh^{*}=[1;9.81;1/0.027]$, and the dynamics changes to $\sigh^{*}=[1;11.81;0.9/0.027]$ (i.e., additional downward accelerations and degradations of batteries, for example) at time instant $n=2500$.
 We evaluate the policy obtained at time instant $n=10000$ for five times with different initial states, and we also conduct $15$ runs for learning.
-For each policy evaluation, the initial state follows the uniform distribution for the position ${\rm x}$ with the velocity ${\rm \dot{x}}=0$.
+For each policy evaluation, the initial position ${\rm x}$ follows the uniform distribution while the velocity ${\rm \dot{x}}=0$.